cure-lab/SCINet/README.md

 ![pytorch](https://img.shields.io/badge/-PyTorch-%23EE4C2C?logo=PyTorch&labelColor=lightgrey)

 ## Some preface
 This is the original pytorch implementation for the following paper: [Time Series is a Special Sequence: Forecasting with Sample Convolution and Interaction](https://arxiv.org/pdf/2106.09305.pdf).

-## Citation

-If you find this repository useful for your research work, please consider citing the following paper:
+If you find this repository useful for your research work, please consider citing it as follows:

 ```
 @article{liu2021SCINet,